Kolanji

-Kolanji is a 2019 Indian Tamil-language comedy drama film co-written and directed by Dhanaram Saravanan, produced by Naveen, and starring Kirubakaran, Samuthirakani, Sanghavi (in her comeback film after taking a 11-year hiatus from the industry itself), Rajaj, and Naina Sarwar.
+Kolanji is a 2019 Indian Tamil-language comedy drama film co-written and directed by Dhanaram Saravanan, produced by Naveen, and starring Kirubakaran, Samuthirakani, Sanghavi, Rajaj, and Naina Sarwar.
 The film features cinematography by Vijayan Munusamy, editing by Athiyappan Siva, and music composed by Natarajan Sankaran.
 The film released on 26 July 2019.

 Plot

 The film opens with a playful Kolanji (Kirubakaran) getting a few whacks from his father Appasamy (Samuthirakani), who is an atheist.
 Kolanji's playfulness and unruly behaviour lands him in trouble at all times with his father, who keeps scolding and beating him.
 This forms a hatred for his father in Kolanji, but he seems to be happy when he is with his uncle Gemini (Rajaj), and he helps him in his love for his cousin sister Poongoodi (Naina Sarwar).
 The story revolves around Kolanji and his feelings towards his father, and takes a drastic turn after an incident involving his younger brother.
 How Kolanji realises his father's affection when he lands in trouble with a fellow villager's son forms the rest of the story.